+This is the second of a two-course series.
 Students demonstrate a basic understanding of macroeconomics which examines our national economic issues including fiscal and monetary policies and their implementation.

-ECE

-EARLY CHILDHOOD EDUCATION
+ECE EARLY CHILDHOOD EDUCATION

-LANGUAGE ARTS ACTIVITIES FOR YOUNG CHILDREN (10 Lecture Hrs.)
-1 Credit
+LANGUAGE ARTS ACTIVITIES FOR YOUNG CHILDREN

 Students demonstrate an understanding of curriculum analysis, development, planning, implementation, extension, and evaluation of language arts activities.
-Offered on demand.